-Consolidated assets: As of September 30, 2016, the Trust’s consolidated assets totaled $2.5 billion
+Consolidated assets: As of September 30, 2017, the Trust’s consolidated assets totaled more than $2.8 billion.

-New gifts: During the fiscal year, the Trust received $333.2 million in new gifts
+New gifts: During the fiscal year, the Trust received $383 million in new gifts.

-Grant commitments: During the fiscal year, the Trust made combined grant commitments totaling $236.5 million
+Grant commitments: During the fiscal year, the Trust made combined grant commitments totaling $323.8 million.

-Complete financial highlights for the year are also available in our FY2016 Financial Highlights (PDF).
+Complete financial highlights for the year are also available in our FY2017 Financial Highlights (PDF).

 The investment pool combines a number of charitable funds into a single portfolio of investments.
 By combining the funds into one portfolio, it allows participating funds broad diversification and access to managers that would traditionally be unavailable or cost-prohibitive due to the size of the individual fund.
 The investment pool is managed by multiple investment firms who are selected based on their expertise in a particular asset class.
 The pool contains nationally renowned firms including those that are local and minority owned.